ArduPilot/ardupilot_wiki/dev/source/docs/using-mavexplorer-for-log-analysis.rst

 MAVExplorer comes with an extensive set of pre-defined graphs.
 Those graphs appear in the Graphs menu in the console.
-Only graphs that are relevent for the log you are viewing will appear in the menus.
+Only graphs that are relevant for the log you are viewing will appear in the menus.

 To display a graph just choose it in the Graphs menu.
 You can display several graphs at once if you want to.